kristjoc/spp/README.txt

         hash over fewer fields.
 (For example, don't hash over TCP sequence or acknowledgement numbers if a middle-box is rewriting these fields mid-path.
 Otherwise spp will fail to match a packet seen at REF with the same packet seen at MON.)

+        Until version 0.3.6 spp used CRC32 as hash function.
+Since version 0.3.7 CRC64 is used by default to reduce the collision probability.
+The -H option can be used to use CRC32.

    6.2 Clock Synchronisation